Bird Paradise in Mandai Wildlife Reserve awarded SITES Silver

 Designing for Singapore’s climate

 Singapore’s conditions set clear priorities: shade, airflow and all-weather resilience.
 We shaped roofs, decks and planting around prevailing breezes and deep canopy to lower radiant heat, then targeted cooling only where people gather.
-Heavy rain informed drainage, raised walkways and covered links, while careful night lighting protected the reserve edge.
+Heavy rain informed drainage, raised walkways and covered links, while careful night lighting protected the precinct’s edge.
 Detailing and maintenance access were selected for durability and easy cleaning in high humidity, with vector control and water quality designed in from day one.

 Designing for Singapore’s climate